Peter Caulder

 Peter Caulder was a soldier and settler in the United States.
 Exclusionary acts chased him and his family as well as others from Arkansas.

 A native of South Carolina he married Eliza Hall.
 Arkansas governor Asa Hutchinson proclaimed a Peter Caulder Remembrance Day.
 Historian Billy D. Higgins wrote a book about him.
-Caulder's name was added to the war memorial to the War of 1812 on the Ariansas Capitol grounds.
+Caulder's name was added to the war memorial to the War of 1812 on the Arkansas Capitol grounds.